awsdocs/aws-codebuild-user-guide/doc_source/how-to-create-pipeline.md

 1. Choose **Release change**\.

 1. After the pipeline runs successfully, you can get the build output artifact\.
-With the pipeline displayed in the AWS CodePipeline console, in the **Build** action, choose the tooltip\.
+With the pipeline displayed in the CodePipeline console, in the **Build** action, choose the tooltip\.
 Make a note of the value for **Output artifact** \(for example, **MyAppBuild**\)\.
 **Note**
-You can also get the build output artifact by choosing the **Build artifacts** link on the build details page in the AWS CodeBuild console\.
+You can also get the build output artifact by choosing the **Build artifacts** link on the build details page in the CodeBuild console\.
 To get to this page, see [View Build Details \(Console\)](view-build-details.md#view-build-details-console), and then skip to step 31 of this procedure\.

 1. Open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

 1. In the list of buckets, open the bucket used by the pipeline\.
 The name of the bucket should follow the format `codepipeline-region-ID-random-number`\.
-You can use the AWS CLI to run the AWS CodePipeline get\-pipeline command to get the name of the bucket:
+You can use the AWS CLI to run the CodePipeline get\-pipeline command to get the name of the bucket:

    ```
    aws codepipeline get-pipeline --name my-pipeline-name